 The world of skincare products is ever-growing and confusing.
 It happens to all of us – we get lost trying to find one product and end up examining a completely different one just because it looks interesting.

-It's definitely tempting to try out every single product on the market, but it's not always the best idea.
-Your skin doesn't like to be experimented on very much, so switching all of your products every single week is not only harmful to your budget but also for your face.
+It's definitely tempting to try out every single product on the market, but it's not always the best idea, especially if you have acne-prone skin.
+Your skin doesn't like to be experimented on very much, so switching your products every week is harmful to your budget and your face!

-Ascorbic acid is a form of vitamin C and it seems to be superior to the others.
-Why you might ask?
-It’s because it contains a large number of antioxidants which help the skin look refreshed, firm and healthy.
-So ascorbic acid will not only help with wrinkles and fine lines, but it can also help with saggy skin.
+Ascorbic acid is a form of vitamin C, and it might actually be superior to the others.
+Why, you ask?
+Ascorbic acid contains a large number of antioxidants that help the skin look refreshed, firm and healthy.
+So ascorbic acid will not only penetrate skin to smooth fine lines and wrinkles, but it can also improve saggy skin.

 It's important to note that vitamin C doesn't agree with every other ingredient out there.
-For instance, it shouldn't be combined with niacinamide (a vitamin B3 derivative) because it can cause negative effects on the skin.
+For instance, it shouldn't be combined with niacinamide (a vitamin B3 derivative) because this can cause negative effects on the skin.

 There are seven types of AHAs acids:

 All of the abovementioned types of AHAs carry unique benefits which come with regular application.
 When it comes to which ones are tested out and researched the most, lactic acid and glycolic acid take the cake.

 Lactic acid is a moisturizing exfoliant and is perfect if you're looking for something gentler for your skin care routine.
 Lactic acid is good for all skin types and is mostly used on the body.
 Glycolic acid, however, is found in mask treatments, serums, and cleansers.
 It's great for hyperpigmentation, so if you have dark spots, try out glycolic acid over lactic acid.
 Mandelic acid is made from bitter almonds and is much gentler on the human body than other skin care options.
 It can also help with excess sebum production.